Skip to content

 plaintext

-NOTE This line is a comment and will not be displayed.
+NOTE This is a note and will not be displayed.

-• VTT can support multilingual subtitles through metadata or the HTML5 <track> tag.
+• VTT can support multi-language subtitles through metadata or HTML5's <track> tag.

 Advantages of the VTT Format

-• Text Formatting: Supports HTML tags for simple text formatting, such as bold and italics.
+• Text Formatting: Supports HTML tags for simple text formatting, such as bold, italic, etc.

-• Comments and Metadata: Supports adding comment information without affecting subtitle display.
+• Notes and Metadata: Supports adding note information without affecting subtitle display.

-• Web Compatibility: Designed for HTML5 video and suitable for web environments.
+• Web Compatibility: Designed for HTML5 video, suitable for web environments.

 Comparison of SRT and VTT